 Bring a large pot of water to a boil.
 Following the package instructions, boil the udon until about 1 minute before they are done.
 For example, if the directions say to cook for 6 minutes, boil them for 5.
 This is because the noodles continue to cook once you add them to the soup.

 Drain the udon and give it a quick rinse to get rid of any extra starch.
-Put the noodles in 2 bowls, top with 4 slices of pork belly each, scatter some scallions on top then laddle the hot soup over everything.
-Other great toppings include baby mizuna greens (pictured), enoki mushrooms (pictured), or a poached egg.
-Serve with a little white pepper to sprinkle on top.
+Put the noodles in 2 bowls, top with 4 slices of pork belly each, scatter some scallions on top then ladle the hot soup over everything.